dotnet-campus/dotnetCampus.SourceLocalizations/README.md

     {
         if (e.Category is UserPreferenceCategory.Locale)
         {
+            Dispatcher.UIThread.InvokeAsync(async () =>
+            {
+                var language = GetUserProfileLanguage();
+                if (language is not null)
+                {
+                    await SetCurrent(language);
+                }
+            }, DispatcherPriority.Background);
+        }
+    }

+    [SupportedOSPlatform("windows")]
+    private static string?
+GetUserProfileLanguage()
+    {
         // Retrieve the current language settings from the registry.
         //
         // Compared to CultureInfo.CurrentUICulture.Name or Win32 API's GetUserDefaultUILanguage, the registry can get updated standard language tags,
         // and supports user-defined language preferences without needing to log off.
         // Note: Even restarting the application will get the old settings; only logging off the system will get the new ones. var languageNames = RegistryKey.OpenBaseKey(RegistryHive.CurrentUser, RegistryView.Registry64)
             .OpenSubKey(@"Control Panel\International\User Profile", false)?
             .GetValue("Languages", null) as IReadOnlyList<string>;
-            if (languageNames?[0] is { } name)
-            {
-                Dispatcher.UIThread.InvokeAsync(async () =>
-                {
-                    await SetCurrent(name);
-                }, DispatcherPriority.Background);
-            }
-        }
+        return languageNames?[0];
     }
 }
 ```